yashm4-4/274B-Final-Project/README.md

 - rank acounts based on outgoing transactions

 Level 3:
-- schedule payments with cashback
+- create payments with cashback
-- check the status of scheduled payments
+- check the status of cashback on payments

 Level 4:
 - merge two accounts, while retaining both accounts' balance & transaction historie

-- Timestamp parameter on all operations (stringified, in ms)
+- Get balance on account at a specific period in time (time_at)